 Fistulas can develop in your bladder and rectum.
 These abnormal connections link together organs that don’t usually connect, interfering with your comfort and pelvic organ function.
-Expert urogynecologist Fareesa G. Khan, MD, of the Center for Urogynecology and Pelvic Reconstructive Surgery in St. Louis offers surgical repair to halt the uncomfortable symptoms associated with fistulas.
+Expert urogynecologist Dionysios Veronikis, MD, of the Center for Urogynecology and Pelvic Reconstructive Surgery in St. Louis offers surgical repair to halt the uncomfortable symptoms associated with fistulas.
 Call the office or schedule an appointment using the online tool to learn more about fistula repair.

 If you have a hole in your bladder that opens into your vagina or bowel, it’s known as a bladder fistula.
 This complication is relatively uncommon and develops after surgery or an infection.

 Fistulas are linked to certain cancers, as well as the radiation treatments for these cancers.

 Symptoms of a bladder fistula include frequent urinary tract infections or one that is particularly complex to treat.
 Urine that smells like fecal matter is another sign that you have a fistula.
 You may also have fecal matter in your urine.
 A bladder fistula can cause you to release gas while you urinate.

 Dr. Veronikis performs surgery to repair your bladder fistula and prevent the cross-contamination that can occur.
 He places healthy tissue over the opening to close the abnormal connection and restore normal function to your bladder.